nnesse/glbindify/Readme.md

 		...
 	}

-Dependencies
+Building
 ------------

-glbindify requires a ANSI C++ compiler and a unix-like build environment.
-The tool and it's generated bindings are known to build on GNU/Linux systems, Cygwin, and MSYS2 with gcc 4.8.2.
-Other configurations may work but have not been tested.
+glbindify requires only a ANSI C++ compiler.
+If `gperf` is available glbindify will search generate a perfect hash map for extension checking at initialization time.
+On any UNIX-like system it can be built and installed with it's autotools build system:

+	./autogen.sh
+	./configure <options>
+	make
+	make install

+It can also be built without the build system just by compiling the sources with default options.
+For example:

+	g++ -ansi glbindify.cpp tinyxml2.cpp -o glbindify